 “There is a perennial debate in spiritual traditions regarding whether realization is direct (sudden) or progressive (gradual).
 But is this a false distinction?
-Realization is often sudden, no matter how many years of practice may have led up to it, and even after realization, most people find that refinement, clarification, and the working out of personal shortcomings … Continue Reading… →
+Realization is often sudden, no matter how many years of practice may have led up to it, and even after realization, most people find that refinement, clarification, and the working out of … Continue Reading… →

 Once again, professional recording was unavailable, so Rick Archer graciously brought his camera gear, introduced me, and recorded the talk.
 A headset mic was also not available but sound levels are decent.
 The talk is about 20 … Continue Reading… →

 During the Science and Nonduality pre-conference, Rick Archer organized a large panel discussion at Sophia University.
 From the left: Laurie Moore, Susanne Marie, Mariana Caplan, Dana Sawyer, Francis Bennett, Craig Holliday (speaking), Kristin Kirk, Rick Archer (moderator), Clare Blanchflower, myself, Chuck Hillig, David Ellzey, Kiran, and Jeffery Martin (host).
 Canela Michelle Meyers arrived during the afternoon session.
 She was seated on the left.

 I was introduced by Rick Archer of Buddha at the Gas Pump fame.
 His talk had preceded mine and, on agreement, ran partly into the break between our talks.
 This meant people where still transitioning in and out as my talk began.

 My opening reference to Rick’s style is because he read his large talk to cover the content while mine was unrehearsed.
 I had a lot to cover so also rolled quickly.